Agave univittata 'Quadricolor'

 Quadricolor Century Plant

-Agave univittata 'Quadricolor', also known as Agave lophantha 'Quadricolor', is an attractive succulent that forms rosettes of dark green leaves edged with yellow, and with a pale green midstripe.
-The rosettes grow up 18 inches (45 cm) tall and up to 2 feet (60 cm) in diameter, slowly producing offsets around the base and forming a clump.
+Agave univittata 'Quadricolor', also known as Agave lophantha 'Quadricolor', is an attractive succulent that forms rosettes of dark green leaves with yellow edges and a pale green midstripe.
+The rosettes grow up to 18 inches (45 cm) tall and up to 2 feet (60 cm) in diameter, slowly producing offsets around the base and forming a clump.
 The leaves are lance-shaped with margins lined with dark reddish teeth and a small terminal spine.
-The yellow marginal stripes.
-It flushes red when grown in bright light to give the leaf four distinct colors.
+The yellow marginal stripes take on a red hue in full sun, giving the leaves four distinct colors.

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).